 Relationship issues are different for everyone, and people vary widely in their emotional and psychological responses to these issues.
 That said, some of the most common symptoms include:

-- Anxiety or worry: You may be frequently preoccupied with concerns about your relationship and struggle to focus on other things.
+- Anxiety or worry: You may be frequently preoccupied with concerns about your romantic relationship and struggle to focus on other things.

 - General stress: You may have trouble sleeping or experience physical symptoms including muscle tension, headaches, and digestive troubles.